mullinmax/job-search/docs/architecture.md

   - Summaries and embeddings are generated in `process_all_jobs`.
 - **Client UI**
   - HTML templates render pages for searching, swiping, viewing stats and managing stored jobs.
 Styling lives in `app/static/style.css`.
+  - The stats page also shows model performance including accuracy, precision, recall and counts of false/true positives and negatives.
 - **Tests** – under `tests/` using `pytest` to cover database operations and job fetching logic.
 - **Docker** – `Dockerfile` and `build.sh` build a container image.
 GitHub Actions automatically build and push on merges to `main`.